enzo-project/enzo-dev/doc/manual/source/user_guide/HierarchyFile.rst

     ParticleFileName =
     /scratch/username/RD0005/RedshiftOutput0005.cpu0000

-        The HDF5 file in which the baryons fields are stored.
+        The HDF5 file in which the baryon fields and particle data are stored.

     GravityBoundaryType = 0